-Elizabeth, a convict transported per Lady Penrhyn (1788), is one of St. John’s First Fleeters.
+ELIZABETH “BETTY” ECCLES was a convict transported per Lady Penrhyn (1788) and is one of St. John’s First Fleeters.
 She worked as the dairy maid at the Government Dairy in what is now the World Heritage Listed Australian Convict site, Parramatta Park.
 Her grave is unmarked and therefore its location is unknown, but it is likely she is buried in the same grave as her husband, First Fleeter THOMAS ECCLES who predeceased her.
-She died on 26 July 1838 at Parramatta and was buried the same day.
+She died on 26 July 1838 at Parramatta and was buried the following day.

 - Born: Stratford-upon-Avon, Warwickshire, England, 18 September 1730

 - Baptised: Alcester Warwickshire, England, 25 September 1730

 - Residence: the parish of Rainham, county of Kent, England, October 1784

 - Marital status: spinster, 1784

 - Committed crime: accused of stealing a wether lamb with JOHN LOVE, while fellow First Fleeter MARY LOVE was accused of receiving the stolen lamb.

 - Committed to St. Dunstan’s Gaol, Kent with accomplices JOHN LOVE and MARY LOVE: Tuesday, 19 October 1784

 - Tried and convicted of theft: Maidstone, Kent, 14 March 1785